openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 on(type: 'videoSizeChange', callback: (width: number, height: number) => void): void

 Subscribes to video size (width and height) changes.
-This subscription is supported only in the video playback scenarios.
+This subscription is supported only in video playback scenarios.
 By default, this event is reported only once in the prepared state.
 However, it is also reported upon resolution changes in the case of HLS streams.

 **System capability**: SystemCapability.Multimedia.Media.AVPlayer